armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 CD-as-a-Service automatically rolls back when:

-  * There is an error deploying your Lambda function
+  * There is an error deploying your AWS Lambda function
   * Deployment fails to finish within 30 minutes
   * A webhook fails
   * You configured your retrospective analysis step to automatically rollback